-Stories have the power to expand our minds, touch our hearts and inspire positive change in the world.
-And I have a story to tell.
+Stories have the power to expand our minds, touch our hearts and transform us and she has a story to tell.

-This book can act as a beacon of light for others to reclaim the power of their own innate healing potential.
+This book acts as a beacon of light for others to reclaim the power of their own innate healing potential.